-1. The appointment, re-appointment and removal of the External Auditor is a matter for the Audit & Risk Committee, subject to endorsement by the Board and final approval and authorisation by the Shareholders of the Company in General Meeting.
+1. The appointment, re-appointment and removal of the External Auditor is a matter for the Audit & CP D.3.3(a)

+Risk Committee, subject to endorsement by the Board and final approval and authorisation by the

+Shareholders of the Company in General Meeting.